artefactual/archivematica-storage-service-docs/recovery.rst

   ``http://my-site:8000/administration/users/1/edit/`` is **1**.
 * ``<email>``: the email address of the user making the request.

-If you use `Binder`_, Binder is capable of sending a notification to the Storage Service that a replacement AIP is ready for recovery.
-Check the `Binder recovery documentation`_ for more information.

 .. _reporting-recovery-progress:

 Reporting recovery progress to external systems